Prayer: Efficacy of prayer healing

 To pray over an individual while laying hands on them is a form of faith healing in Christianity.

 In 1872, Francis Galton conducted a famous statistical experiment to determine whether prayer had a physical effect on the external environment.
 Galton hypothesized that if prayer was effective, members of the British Royal family would live longer, given that thousands prayed for their wellbeing every Sunday.
 He therefore compared longevity in the British Royal family with that of the general population, and found no difference.
-While the experiment was probably intended to satirize, and suffered from a number of confounders, it set the precedent for a number of different studies, the results of which are contradictory.
+While the experiment was probably intended to satirize, and suffered from confounding, it set the precedent for a number of different studies, the results of which are contradictory.

-Two studies claimed that patients who are being prayed for recover more quickly or more frequently although critics have claimed that the methodology of such studies are flawed, and the perceived effect disappears when controls are tightened.
+Two studies claimed that patients who are being prayed for recover more quickly or more frequently although critics have claimed that the methodology of such studies is flawed, and the perceived effect disappears when controls are tightened.
 One such study, with a double-blind design and about 500 subjects per group, was published in 1988; it suggested that intercessory prayer by born again Christians had a statistically significant positive effect on a coronary care unit population.
 Critics contend that there were severe methodological problems with this study.
 Another such study was reported by Harris et al. Critics also claim that the 1988 study was not fully double-blinded, and that in the Harris study, patients actually had a longer hospital stay in the prayer group, if one discounts the patients in both groups who left before prayers began, although the Harris study did demonstrate the prayed for patients on average received lower course scores (indicating better recovery).

 One of the largest randomized, blind clinical trials was a remote retroactive intercessory prayer study conducted in Israel by Leibovici.
 This study used 3393 patient records from 1990 to 1996, and blindly assigned some of these to an intercessory prayer group.
 The prayer group had shorter hospital stays and duration of fever.